TejMehta2/HCA/documentation/015 Storybook publishing copy.md

 ## Context

-In order to get the most out of storybook, we need to publish it somewhere for all stakeholders to review and provide feedback.
+In order to get the most out of using storybook to showcase the design library, we need to publish it somewhere for all stakeholders to review and provide feedback.

 ## Decision